| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 A table of options opts may be given as the last argument.
 If it

-contains the member no_right, then the right eigenvectors x
+, then the right eigenvectors x

 corresponding left eigenvectors are computed.